MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

     Microsoft 365 Copilot scans the email content, summarizes the key points, and displays its summary at the top of the email thread.

-    If the Sales app detects that the email is from a contact outside your company and finds related records in your CRM, the summary includes the information from your CRM and the Sales agent logo appears in the upper-left corner of the **Summary by Copilot** box.
+    If the Sales agent detects that the email is from a contact outside your company and finds related records in your CRM, the summary includes the information from your CRM and the Sales agent logo appears in the upper-left corner of the **Summary by Copilot** box.
 Otherwise, Microsoft 365 Copilot generates the summary without sales information from your CRM and the Microsoft 365 Copilot logo appears in the upper-left corner.

     :::image type="content" source="./media/email-summary-premium-license-copilot-summary-from-conversation.png" alt-text="Screenshot of a Copilot email summary in Outlook on the web.":::

 1. If the email summary doesn't include CRM information, select the Copilot icon in the upper-left corner of the **Summary by Copilot** box, and then select **Add Sales insights**.

-    The Sales app searches your CRM and updates the summary with information from related contact, account, and opportunity records.
+    The Sales agent searches your CRM and updates the summary with information from related contact, account, and opportunity records.

     :::image type="content" source="./media/email-summary-premium-license-copilot-summary-sales-insights.png" alt-text="Screenshot of an email summary in Outlook on the web with account and opportunity details added.":::